MatzoMT/cs1302-arcade/README.md

-   1. If the branch that you are currently on is not `master`, then checkout `master` and repeat the previous sub-step to make sure everything is committed in `master.
+   1. If the branch that you are currently on is not `master`, then checkout `master` and repeat the previous sub-step to make sure everything is committed in `master`.

       ```
       $ git checkout master